 The weight could be a couple of stacked cake pans, or thin book, etc. You want something that will add a light, steady pressure to the top of the cake- Be careful not to add too much weight, you don’t want to crush your cake.
 After at least a few hours or overnight, unwrap and proceed as usual!

-Frost the cake however you like!
-This batch of Kahlua frosting is enough to fill, frost, an add decorative borders, etc.
+Feel free to frost this delicious Chocolate Kahlua Cake however you like!
+This batch of Kahlua frosting is enough to fill, frost, an add decorative borders, etc. I kept things pretty simple.

 Hot Knife Method of Smoothing Option: I frosted my cake as usual, first with a thin crumb coat of buttercream.
 Then I froze the cake to firm it up for about 15 minutes before following with my second coat of frosting.